 Prerequisites: PHYS 2325 (Mechanics) and MATH 2419 (Calculus II) or MATH 2414 (Integral Calculus) or equivalent.
-Student must register for Physics Lab II (No exceptions to the above prerequisites will be allowed without the instructor's and/or other advisor's permission.)
+Student must register for Physics Lab II, PHYS 2126 (No exceptions to these will be allowed without the instructor's and/or other advisor's permission.)